 - 2012 // Dr. Martin Luther King, Jr. Leadership Award (MIT)

 - 2012 // Luis Walter Alvarez Award for the Advancement of Latinos in Science, SACNAS-SHPE-MAES STEM Consortium

 - 2002 // Buechner Teaching Prize in Physics, MIT Physics

-- 1992 // Helen B. Warner Prize, American Astronomical Society
+- 1992 // Helen B. Warner Prize for Astronomy, American Astronomical Society

 C.P.
 Ma and E. Bertschinger; “Cosmological Perturbation Theory in the Synchronous and Conformal Newtonian Gauges;” ApJ 455; 7 (1995)